-The Charlotte Children’s Center has seen countless little ones over the years for summer childcare, year-round daycare, and for a small preschool program.
+The Charlotte Children’s Center (CCC) has seen countless little ones over the years for summer childcare, year-round daycare, and for a small preschool program.
 Due to COVID-19 and the restrictions and guidelines set forth by the State of Vermont, gone are the carefree summer days of before.

 Many parents rely on a carefully constructed Jenga tower of summer plans for their children, planning weekly activities and locations for each child at area day camps.
 With many options closed for the summer and parents scrambling to enroll their children in those programs that are open, they are turning to other options like leaving older children at home alone, hiring a babysitter (there are lots of unemployed teenagers this summer), and sharing duties between parents.